All Episodes

 Evil and crazy has no racial preference and it has no color.

-Do you hear these leftists carrying this type of water for progressive liberalism?
+Only now that race has become a political football again, do you hear these leftists carrying this type of water for progressive liberalism?

 It is not Donald Trump who has caused these problems.

-And by and large, if we look at the tr atrocities that go on across the country, including Dayton and Baltimore, you will see that it is the people who have elected the same old, same old politicians to do their business that is by and large responsible for this type of lunacy.
+And by and large, if we look at the atrocities that go on across the country, including Dayton and Baltimore, you will see that it is the people who have elected the same old, same old politicians to do their business that is by and large responsible for this type of lunacy.

 We've wasted tens of millions of dollars on education that has not educated.

-It is hypocritical, and it is something that I do believe will in fact backfire on each and every one of those who choose to use this line of rhetoric.
+It is hypocritical, and it is something that I do believe will, in fact, backfire on each and every one of those who choose to use this line of rhetoric.

 Raldo, this is not even serious anymore on their part.